etherealvisage/cpsc301/docs/use_cases.md

 Use Case 9
 ----------
-* Summary: system administrator A locks account of user U
+* Summary: System administrator A locks account of user U
 * Actor: A
 * Stakeholders: A, U
 * Preconditions: A is authenticated with system S and U is a valid, active user